RangoGM/ccna-labs/09A EIGRP Feasible Successor (CML + PKT)/README.md

 ---

 ### Notes
+>[!NOTE]
-In this lab, EIGRP metrics are influenced by adjusting interface bandwidth / delay.
+> - In this lab, EIGRP metrics are influenced by adjusting interface bandwidth / delay.

-Only the best path is installed in the routing table, while alternate paths that satisfy the feasibility condition are kept in the EIGRP topology table as feasible successors.
+> - Only the best path is installed in the routing table, while alternate paths that satisfy the feasibility condition are kept in the EIGRP topology table as feasible successors.

-This behavior demonstrates EIGRP's fast convergence and reliability compared to traditional distance-vector routing protocols.
+> - This behavior demonstrates EIGRP's fast convergence and reliability compared to traditional distance-vector routing protocols.

 | [⬅️ Previous Lab](../08%20Dynamic%20Routing%20RIPv2%20(CML%20%2B%20PKT)) | [🏠 Main Menu](../README.md) | [Next Lab ➡️](../09B%20EIGRP%20Unequal-Cost%20(CML%20%2B%20PKT)) |